flamaral256/demo-log4j2/README.md

-## Set up the log4j2 as the central log library and bridges others (SL4J and JUL) to it
+## Set up the log4j2 as the central log library and bridges SL4J and JUL to it

 ### There are two principals approaches for logging in applications: